jhpyle/docassemble/_docs/initial.md

 `label` of the [`interview help`], and it is not highlighted yellow when question-specific help is available.

-## <a name="hide standard menu"></a>Hiding the standard menu items
+## <a name="hide standard menu"></a>Hiding the Standard Menu Items

-By default, the menu in the corner provides logged-in users with the ability to edit their "Profile" and the ability to go to "My Interviews," which is a list of interview sessions that have been started.
-If you want to disable these links, you can use the `hide standard menu` directive:
+By default, the menu in the corner provides logged-in users with the ability to edit their "Profile" and the ability to go to "My Interviews," which is a list of interview sessions that have been started with Stewards on that [server].
+If you want to disable these links, you can use the `hide standard menu` component:

 {% highlight yaml %}
 features: